 Previously, Mrs. Wilderotter was President and CEO of Wink Communications Inc., leading efforts to develop low-cost, end-to-end e-commerce systems.
 Before that, her positions included Executive Vice President of National Operations for AT&T Wireless Services Inc., Chief Executive Officer of AT&T's Aviation Communications Division and a Senior Vice President of McCaw Cellular Communications Inc.

 Mrs. Wilderotter serves on the boards of Xerox Corporation and Procter & Gamble Company and on the boards of a number of non-profit organizations.
 In 2011, she was named to the Directorship 100, and is a member of the Board of Advisors of BoardroomIQ and the WomenCorporateDirectors (WCD) Global CEO Task Force, and The Committee of 200.
-Since 2009, FORTUNE magazine has included her in its ranking of the "50 Most Powerful Women in Business.”
+From 2009 through 2013, FORTUNE magazine ranked her among the "50 Most Powerful Women in Business.”
 In November 2010, Mrs. Wilderotter was inducted into the Connecticut Women’s Hall of Fame as it honored “Women in Business: Trailblazing the Corporate Corridor.”
 In November 2011, The Financial Times named her as one of "The Top 50 Women in World Business."
 That same month she received "The Business Media Award" from the Women's Media Center.
 In April 2012, B'nai B'rith International presented her with its "Distinguished Achievement Award."

 In October 2012, Mrs. Wilderotter was designated as Chair of the President's National Security Telecommunications Advisory Committee (NSTAC).
 The designation follows her service as Vice Chair from October 2010 to 2012.